How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - consistent high energy timing for hard tasks

-Structure reduces the number of actively managed decisions.
+Structure can reduce the number of actively managed decisions.

 6. Simplify symptom interpretation

-Instead of asking “What does this mean?” ask:
+Instead of asking “What does this mean?”, it may help to ask:

 - Is this familiar?